genestack/admin-docs/docs/home/helm/how-to-deploy.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for getting permissions to download Helm chart

+## Deployment Requirements

+- To deploy ODM `StorageClass` and `IngressClass` have to be configured in Kubernetes Cluster.

+- To deploy an `ODM-OPS` helm chart, you must have administrator rights in the Kubernetes cluster.

+- `ODM-OPS` must be installed before starting ODM updates every time.

+- `ODM-OPS` must be 1 per Kubernetes cluster.

+- To deploy ODM, you need administrator rights in the `ODM` namespace; in addition to standard entities, these will be used:

+    - `clickhouseinstallations` API group `clickhouse.altinity.com`

+    - `clickhouseinstallationtemplates` API  group `clickhouse.altinity.com`

+    - `clickhousekeeperinstallations` API group `clickhouse-keeper.altinity.com`

+    - `clickhouseoperatorconfigurations` API group `clickhouse.altinity.com`

 ## Deployment Information

 - All main ODM settings are presented in the Deployment Helm Chart.

-- To deploy ODM `StorageClass` and `IngressClass` have to be configured in Kubernetes Cluster.

 - To enable automatic metrics collection when using Prometheus Operator, configure the `serviceMonitor` parameter in the Helm Chart.